Andry Rajoelina: Antananarivo cable car

-2025 Malagasy protests, escape from the country and impeachment
+2025 Malagasy protests, escape from office, and impeachment

 In September 2025, widespread protests erupted against frequent water and power cuts.
 They were systematically repressed, causing the deaths of over 20 people and leaving hundreds injured.
 In response, Rajoelina sacked Prime Minister Christian Ntsay on 29 September 2025.
 He said, without providing evidence, that some politicians were plotting to take advantage of the protests and had considered staging a coup while he was addressing the United Nations.

 On 12 October, Rajoelina's office said that an attempt to topple his government was underway; a statement said the situation was under control.
 However, on 13 October, an opposition lawmaker reported that Rajoelina had fled the country.
 Reports suggest that Rajoelina and his family first left the capital for Sainte-Marie island by helicopter, before being exfiltrated by a French Air Force CASA CN-235 to Réunion.
+From Reunion Rajoelina boarded a private jet, operated by Vistajet, which took him to Dubai, where he arrived next day.

 Rajoelina addressed the nation later that day, saying that he fled "in fear for his life" but remained defiant, saying that he "would not allow Madagascar to be destroyed" and refusing to step down.
 The speech was broadcast on the presidency's official Facebook page but not on national television.
 Rajoelina later confirmed that he had left the country sometime between 11 and 12 October after "explicit and extremely serious threats" were made to his life while he was due to travel abroad for a mission.

 On 14 October 2025, Rajoelina issued a decree dissolving the National Assembly, again without disclosing his location, and reaffirming that he is still in charge of the government.
 Later that day, the National Assembly defied the decree and voted to impeach Rajoelina by 130 votes to one blank, as the military said that they have seized power.
 On 25 October, the new government revoked Rajoelina's Malagasy citizenship, citing laws against dual nationality.